 - The Role of Slag Cement in Creating Sulfate Resistant Concrete, presented by Ryan Betz, Argos USA, July 9, 1-2PM EST;

 - Ground Granulated Blast Furnace Slags: Rapid Reactivity Testing and Effects of Varying Replacement Levels on Cement Paste Properties, presented by Sivakumar Ramanathan, University of Miami, July 23, 1-2PM EST; and

 - Mitigating Alkali Silica Reaction in Concrete with Slag Cement, presented by Keith Maddrey and Clayton McCabe, Argos USA, Aug.
 18, 1-2PM EST.

-The SCA encourages participants to preregister for each webinar at www.slagcement.org/resources/news/articleid/257/webinar-series-slag-cement-in-concrete.aspx.
-For those who can’t attend the live webinar the recordings will be archived on the SCA website to view on demand at www.slagcement.org/videos.
+The SCA encourages participants to preregister for each webinar.
+For those who can’t attend the live webinar the recordings will be archived on the SCA website.
+This will allow you to view them on demand.